janus-idp/backstage-plugins/plugins/tekton/README.md

 # Tekton plugin for Backstage

-The Tekton plugin helps with visualizing the workloads such as Deployment, Replicaset, and Pods powering any service on the Kubernetes cluster.
+The Tekton plugin helps with visualizing the `PipelineRun` resources available on the Kubernetes cluster.

 ## Prerequisites